 For any found issues in the new release, customers can log support tickets.
 Microsoft will do their best to fix such issues asap.

 8. How do I assure that my customizations will work with the new updates?

 Compared to standard functionality, customer’s customizations are a different story.
 Microsoft cannot assure that all customizations will work after an update as they have no possibility to test them.

-For this reason, Microsoft has released a regression testing framework for Dynamics 365 FO.
+For this reason, Microsoft has released a regression testing framework for Dynamics 365 FFO.
 Also, it encourages customers to write tests for their customizations.
 This enables to check if the customizations still work after an update.
 In case they don’t, the customer would be aware of that.
 Thus, he will have time to amend the customization before deploying the updates to the Production environment.

 9. Is there any help for end-users with customized systems?

 Yes, there are already some best-practices and guides published.
 They describe how to write automatic tests and how to organize them for maximum efficiency.
-So, if you are a Dynamics 365 FO customer with any customizations in your system, we highly advise you to check up on this topic!
+So, if you are a Dynamics 365 FFO customer with any customizations in your system, we highly advise you to check up on this topic!
 Ask us for advice.

 10. How can you join the One Version community?